 ED-640.
-INSTRUCTIONAL DESIGN AND DEVELOPMENT Credits: 3
+INSTRUCTIONAL DESIGN AND INNOVATIVE LEADERSHIP Credits: 3

 In this course students will analyze various theories of instructional design through research and application.
-Required for /Educational Technology specialization.

 ED-643.
-TRENDS AND INNOVATION IN INSTRUCTIONAL TECHNOLOGY Credits: 3
+TRENDS AND INNOVATION IN INSTRUCTIONAL TECHNOLOGY

 This course will explore the present trends and future vision of technology as influenced by its foundations.
 Factors that are likely to influence the future of the instructional technology will be explored, such as distance education and virtual environments.
-Required for Educational Technology specialization.